val-iisc/sketchguess/README.md

 ### Q&A
+1. If automatic download of pre-trained models fail, you can find instructions for manual download [here](https://github.com/val-iisc/sketchguess/blob/master/models/README.md)

-Please send message to ravika@gmail.com or shiv.surya314@gmail.com if you have any query regarding the code.
+2. Please send message to ravika@gmail.com or shiv.surya314@gmail.com if you have any query regarding the code.